mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 *[Tape change.]*

-... seamless monument, if you don’t really attach, if you don’t really dichotomize, that is really a seamless monument for you, right now.
+...
+If you don’t really attach, if you don’t really dichotomize, that is really a seamless monument for you, right now.
 That is really teaching from your back.
 That is teaching coming from life as a whole – not front, not back, not life or death, but as a whole.
-And if you do continue to take care of your life just like zazen, you really teach to somebody, even though you don’t say anything.
+And if you do continue to take care of your life just like this, just like zazen, you really teach to somebody, even though you don’t say anything.

 So, this Brahman really wanted to know what life’s seamless monument is.

 The World-honored One remained silent.
 Just, sit down.

 The outsider bowed in homage and cried in praise.
-He was really surprised to see the Buddha’s silence, “just sit down”; he really attained something, he really touched something.
+He was really surprised to see the Buddha’s silence, just sit down; he really touched something.
 And then he said, “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry.”

 So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”